pallets/click/docs/why.rst

 There are so many libraries out there for writing command line utilities, why does click exist?

-This question is easy to answer: beacuse there is not a single command line utility for Python out there which ticks the following boxes:
+This question is easy to answer: because there is not a single command line utility for Python out there which ticks the following boxes:

 *   is lazily composable without restrictions